-Serbia mining: Kolubara mines repairs big excavator after floods, 20,000 t of coal more from Kolubara on a daily basis13.
-June 2014. / Mining
+Serbia mining: Kolubara mines repairs big excavator after floods, 20,000 t of coal more from Kolubara on a daily basis, Mining

 In the Open pit mine of Kolubara mines basin OPM “Field D”, the second system for coal production started the production process, which provided the additional quantities of coal from the Mining Basin Kolubara for the needs of electricity production.